The Suicide Machines: 2006–2008: Breakup, post-Suicide Machines activity and reformation

-2009-2019: Reformation and Return
+2009–2019: Reformation and Return

-In late 2009, The Suicide Machines, with Hellmouth drummer Justin Malek replacing Lukacinsky on guitar, reformed for a benefit concert in Detroit.
+In late 2009, the Suicide Machines, with Hellmouth drummer Justin Malek replacing Lukacinsky on guitar, reformed for a benefit concert in Detroit.

-On July 24, 2010, The Suicide Machines performed at St. Andrews Hall in Detroit.
-In October, The Suicide Machines performed at The Fest 9.
-On October 8, 2011 The Suicide Machines played Riot Fest 2011 in Chicago, as well as further shows throughout 2011.
+On July 24, 2010, the Suicide Machines performed at St. Andrews Hall in Detroit.
+In October, the Suicide Machines performed at The Fest 9.
+On October 8, 2011, the Suicide Machines played Riot Fest 2011 in Chicago, as well as further shows throughout 2011.

 The Suicide Machines played shows in Rochester, NY on May 19, followed by a performance at Pouzza Fest 2012, which took place May 18–20 in Montreal, Quebec, Canada.

 Throughout 2012, 2013, and 2014, the band continued to play shows around the U.S., including their annual Black Christmas fests that they headline in their native Detroit each December.

-On August 16, 2014, The Suicide Machines headlined with Lower Class Brats, Suburban Legends and Morning Glory for the Summergrind 2014 show in Denver, Colorado.
+On August 16, 2014, the Suicide Machines headlined with Lower Class Brats, Suburban Legends and Morning Glory for the Summergrind 2014 show in Denver, Colorado.

 In April 2015, the band embarked on a two-week tour of the midwestern and east coast United States with former drummer Derek Grant, performing their 1996 album, 'Destruction By Definition', in its entirety at all shows.

 The band played the Vans Warped Tour that summer for four dates: Cuyahoga Falls, Cincinnati, Noblesville, and Auburn Hills.
-On May 18, 2017, it was announced that The Suicide Machines would be headlining the New Generation of Ska Festival in Seoul, South Korea on August 19.
+On May 18, 2017, it was announced that the Suicide Machines would be headlining the New Generation of Ska Festival in Seoul, South Korea on August 19.

-The band played a show with The Code on May 25, 2018 in Lawrenceville, PA and announced that they were working on new material, and would return with a new record.
+The band played a show with the Code on May 25, 2018, in Lawrenceville, PA and announced that they were working on new material, and would return with a new record.
 They performed some of the new songs at Black Christmas in Detroit in December 2018.
 The band played local shows throughout the year and occasionally did short tours and one-off shows overseas.

-The band's final live performance before the global pandemic shutdown was a benefit for the charity Food Not Class in January 2020.

-Black Christmas shows 2013-2019

-For 7 consecutive years, the Suicide Machines hosted and headlined multi-band shows at The Majestic Complex in Detroit around the holidays.
-The yearly shows featured multiple stages and up to 18 additional bands.
-Over the years featured guests included Anti-Flag, The Black Dahlia Murder, Negative Approach, Meatmen, Mustard Plug, Wilson, Koffin Kats, ForDireLifeSake, Esham, Gangster Fun, Easy Action and many others.
+From 2013 to 2019, the Suicide Machines hosted and headlined multi-band shows at The Majestic Complex in Detroit for Black Christmas.